GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

    Simulation results of :math:`\sigma_{xy}`

 The figure below compares the results from GEOSX (marks) and the corresponding analytical solution (solid curves) for the change of total stresses (:math:`\sigma_{xx}`, :math:`\sigma_{yy}` and :math:`\sigma_{xy}`) along the fault plane.
 As shown, GEOSX reliably captures the mechanical deformation of the faulted reservoir and shows excellent agreement with the analytical solutions for two different scenarios.
-Discrepancies on the stress perturbations between the cases with permeable and impermeable fault are also noticeable, which suggests that fault permeability plays a crucial role in governing reservoir deformation for the problems with reservoir pressurization or depletion.
+Differences in the stress perturbations between the cases with permeable and impermeable fault are also noticeable, which suggests that fault permeability plays a crucial role in governing reservoir deformation for the problems with reservoir pressurization or depletion.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/faultVerification/faultVerificationFigure.py